How to Apply

-We accept the following English language proficiency test scores: TOEFL iBT®, IELTS, and PTE Academic .
+We accept the following English language proficiency test scores: TOEFL iBT®, IELTS, Duolingo and PTE Academic.
 Enter your scores and upload a scanned copy of your results as a document in your online application.
-Results from these tests are valid for two years.
+Tests results are valid for two years.

 Global Pathways Program

 If your proficiency in the English language does not meet the minimum requirement, you may apply to the university's Global Pathways program.
 This program will help you improve your English language skills and academic knowledge before enrolling in your program of choice.